Beaches & Coastal Management

 Arcadia Coastcare is a volunteer community group who help look after natural areas on public land at Arcadia, Magnetic Island.

-Their website provides information on the following:
+The Arcadia Coastcare website provides information on the following:

-- Arcadia’s Native Plants and Animals
+- Arcadia’s landscape and catchment

-- Arcadia’s Landscape and Catchment
+- Arcadia’s native plants and animals

 - Wulgurukaba Traditional Owners

-The Arcadia Coastcare group have created a Self-Guided Nature booklet with monies raised from the purchase of the booklet going to the continued work of Magnetic Island Nature Care Association.
+The Arcadia Coastcare group have created a self-guided nature booklet with monies raised from the purchase of the booklet going to the continued work of Magnetic Island Nature Care Association.

-- Arcadia Newsagent
+- Arcadia Newsagent, Arcadia

-- Magnetic Museum
+- Magnetic Museum, Picnic Bay

-- Magnetic Island Ferries.
+- Magnetic Island Ferries

 Dogs on Beaches